 The apartment house the Jamie Gertz lived is on Society Street in the city of Charleston, known to Charlestonians as living 'downtown'.
 We are not sure of the street number of the house.
 Almost all the houses look the same.
 They are called 'Shotgun' or 'Singles' houses.
 Originally built in the late 17 and 1800's, these houses were single family dwellings with 3 or 4 floors, porches cascading the entire length of the house.
 The houses were placed 'sideways' in order to be able to build more houses on the street.
 They almost always were made entirely of brick, with a long driveway horizontal the entire length of the house reaching the back where the gardens were.
-The driveway is often embellised with a wrought iron gate, such as the one in the movie.
+The driveway is often embellished with a wrought iron gate, such as the one in the movie.
 The homes eventually became too expensive to maintain as single dwellings and were converted into apartments, 1 or 2 to each floor.

 To give you an idea of the grandeur of the neighboorhood, probably 2 doors down from the filmed building, a home at 66 1/2 Society Street is currently on the market for $697,500!! (no, that is not a typo)

-Gus and Emily go rinding among Charleston's beautiful scenery, some shot on Highway 61 also known as the Avenue of Oaks.
+Gus and Emily go riding among Charleston's beautiful scenery, some shot on Highway 61 also known as the Avenue of Oaks.
 Some of the oak trees are hundreds of years old.
 They form a gracefull roof over the highway with their magnificent limbs arching on both sides till they touch each other.